FAQs

 Why choose us?

-Pure silver is better for collectors items and investment bars, as it is too easily scratched, bent and broken.
-92.5% is an alloy of other hypoallergenic metals and allows the silver to be much more durable and suitable for jewelry and daily wear.
+Pure silver is for collectors items and investments, as it is too easily scratched, bent and broken.
+92.5% is an alloy of other hypoallergenic metals like copper, platinum, zinc, or germanium and it allows the silver to be much more durable and suitable for jewelry and daily wear.

 No. Moissanite can be mistaken as a diamond due to the simlar characteristics between the two, but that does not make it fake.
 It a diffrent gemstone entirely, no different than say an amethyst, or an emrald.